Jantero93/pokerstars-statistics-script/README.md

 # PokerStars Statistics

-This script is designed to track poker game history and uses `console.log` to print statistics only to the terminal.
+This script is designed to track poker game history and uses `console.log` to print statistics to the terminal.

+**This script supports only play money**

 ## Supported Games